rahulsrma26/simpleAI/README.md

 See [autoencoder_mnist.cpp](examples/autoencoder_mnist.cpp) for full code.

-Here is a reconstruction of some random examples.
+Here is the reconstruction of some random examples.
 ![alt text](docs/plots/autoencoder.png)

 ---